osheroff/weavegrid_takehome/README.md

 - as extra credit I chose to do symlink handling and recursion

-- in the interest of time I stuck with higher level functional/integration style testing, rather than module-level unit tests.
+- in the interest of time I favored higher level functional/integration style testing over module-level unit tests.
-  Test coverage should nevertheless be very high.
+  Test coverage should nevertheless be quite high.

 ## notes
 - the basics of the app were finished in about 2 hours.
 I'd say 90 minutes of that was coding and